 FREQUENTLY ASKED QUESTIONS

-A typical packing day can include any of the following activities: unpacking and shelving new books, selecting books from our readers' order forms, writing notes, creating bookmarks.
+A typical LibLib Packing Day can include any of the following activities: unpacking and shelving new books, selecting books from our readers' order forms, and writing them notes.
 Packing days take place at our offices at In These Times.

 Can I bring a group youth group, school group, church group, class, etc. to a packing day?

 Yes!
 Send us an email to let us know in advance so that we can prepare for your visit.
 Our packing days fill up quickly, so you can sign up as a group through our Eventbrite page as long as there are still slots available.

 If you have a school group that would be interested in learning more about the school to prison pipeline please contact us via our email to learn more about our classroom connections program.

 Can I bring kids to the packing day?

 Yes!
 Please see our group guidelines (above) if you plan on bringing more than two kids per adult.